codeslash21/flutter_todo_app/README.md

 ## Getting Started

 Its a noraml daily usable ToDo app.
+Beautiful UI and easy to use.
 This app has following functionality -
 * Add Task
 * Check task that is completed.
 * Delete task that is not necessary.

-Beautiful UI and easy to use.

-To start with this project follow this instructions -
+**To start with this project follow this instructions -**

 - **Option 1**